Gili Islands: Gili Meno

 Gili Meno is the middle of Lombok's three northwest coast Gilis.
 Gili Meno has a population of about 500, mainly concentrated on the centre of the island (see section on demography).
 The main income comes from tourism, coconut plantation and fishing.
 On the west side of the island there is a small shallow lake that produces salt in the dry season.
 Until a few years ago, there was also a small production of seaweed on the reef at the north end of the island.
 Gili Meno has swimming beaches all around the island, and a turtle sanctuary.

 Since early 2017, fresh water was installed on the island and is supplied by underwater pipes from Lombok.
 Electricity is supplied by underwater cables from Lombok.

-Gili Meno is a popular choice for honeymooners as it is the quietest of the three Gili islands.
-The island is ideal for couples seeking relaxation, beautiful beaches, and crystal-clear water.
-Many visitors go snorkelling here to see a unique underwater attraction that features a circular arrangement of 48 human statues.
+Gili Meno is the quietest of the three Gili islands.
+The island features beaches, clear water, and snorkelling locations, including an underwater attraction with a circular arrangement of 48 human statues.